sanjaybhattoo/sanjaybhattoo.github.io/README.md

 - Implemented a plan to transition my home to 100% renewable energy by installing 2 kW solar panels and applied the same approach to family farms, leveraging government schemes to enhance energy efficiency.
 - Developing an application to streamline and manage cattle-related data, optimizing data tracking for improved farm management and decision-making.

 ---

-## Quotes

-"You've got to find what you love.
-And that is as true for your work as it is for your lovers.
-Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
-And the only way to do great work is to love what you do.
-If you haven't found it yet, keep looking.
-Don't settle.
-As with all matters of the heart, you'll know when you find it.   - Steve Jobs "

----